playerla/flask-socketio-lit-html/README.md

 # Flask-Socket.IO-lit-html

-Webcomponents with Flask and SocketIO
+Webcomponents with Flask and SocketIO [Quick Start on documentation](https://flask-socketio-lit-html.readthedocs.io/introduction.html#introduction)

 ## Proof of concept project to use Webcomponents in Python Flask